larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 18:44
-And if they disagree with you tell them to contact me because in old world primates of which humans are, 18:52 we are able to do what's called covert attention.
+And if they disagree with you tell them to contact me because in old world primates of which humans are, 18:52 we are able to do what's called ==covert attention==.
 We can place a spotlight of attention on something, 18:58 for instance, something we're reading or looking at or someone that we're listening to.
 And we can place a second spotlight of attention
 19:05
 on something we're eating and how it tastes or our child running around in the room or my dog.
 19:10
-You can split your attention into two locations but of course you can also bring your attention, 19:15 that is, your perception, to one particular location.
+==You can split your attention into two locations== but of course ==you can also bring your attention, 19:15 that is, your perception, to one particular location==.
 You can dilate your attention kind of like making a spotlight more diffuse
 19:23
 or you can make it more concentrated.
 This is very important to understand if you're going to think about tools 19:29